 Managing cancer side effects

 Maintaining good nutrition throughout treatment can help manage symptoms such as nausea or weight loss, and provide you with enough energy to get through each day.
-Dietitians can assist in ensuring nutritional needs are met whilst undergoing treatment.
+Dietitians can assist in ensuring your nutritional needs are met whilst undergoing treatment.

 You may consider the help of a dietitian for: